kpcoulter87/KT_Cybersecurity_Project_I/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
--Filebeat: This collects and monitors log data from each machine and collects log events -ex.
+-Filebeat: This collects data from the file system, enabling analysts to monitor files for suspicious changes.
+  -ex.
+Filebeat collects log data from machines the analyst can check for suspicious activity
 -Metricbeat: This collects metrics from the operating system and from services running on the server.
   -ex.
+Metricbeat can measure the uptime (how long a machine has been on) of machines.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: